Parkinson's disease and alcohol

 Alcohol and PD risk

-The association between alcohol consumption and PD risk has been studied for decades, however, whether or not there is a correlation between them still remains to be proven.
+The association between alcohol consumption and PD risk has been an subject of study for decades, however, whether or not there is a correlation between them still remains to be proven.

-A variety of causes can be attributed to inconclusiveness such as selection, recall bias, and residual confounding as discussed by Silvana S. Bettiola in the review, however, it is wise at this point to not make any recommendations soon.
+A variety of causes can be attributed to the inconclusiveness according to Silvana S. Bettiola in the review, such as selection, recall bias, and residual confounding, however, it is reasonable at this point to not make any recommendations soon.

 Alcohol and PD symptoms

-Both alcohol and Parkinson’s disease have an impact on the brain, therefore, it is reasonable to presume that drinking alcohol would be placing an extra burden on the brain and be worsening Parkinson’s disease symptoms.
+Both alcohol and Parkinson’s disease have impacts on the brain, therefore, it is reasonable to presume that drinking alcohol would be placing an extra burden on the brain and be worsening Parkinson’s disease symptoms.
 There are several ways that alcohol consumption can worsen Parkinson’s disease symptoms:

 • Alcohol can alter the dopamine level in the brain, therefore it aggravates motor symptoms like tremors and rigidity in PD patients